SaopinWEB/VF-Bot/README.md

 # VF-Bot
-AutoIt Bot For Virtual Fisher
+AutoIt Bot For Virtual Fisher.

  Bot that will write %fish for you.